CLaRa: Bridging Retrieval and Generation with Continuous Latent Reasoning: CLaRa: Retrieval and generation joint training

 where $\mathrm{SG}(\cdot)$ denotes the stop-gradient operator.
 This maintains discrete behavior in the forward pass while enabling differentiable training through $Z_{\text{soft}}$.
 The aggregated top-$k$ document representation is then computed as:

-where $M \in \mathbb{R}^{B\times D\times d}$ is the matrix of all candidate embeddings with B denoting the batch size, D the number of candidate documents, and d the dimensionality of each document representation, typically defined as the product of the number of memory tokens and the hidden dimension of the underlying LLM.
+where $M \in \mathbb{R}^{B\times D\times E}$ is the matrix of all candidate embeddings with B denoting the batch size, D denoting the number of candidate documents, and E denoting the dimensionality of each document representation, typically defined as the product of the number of memory tokens and the hidden dimension of the underlying LLM.

-\paragraph{Theoretical Justification: Gradient Coupling Analysis} We provide a theoretical justification for why learning from NTP may yield stronger and more stable learning signals for the $\theta_{qr}$. \textit{Note that} $\theta_{qr}$ \textit{can also be pre-trained independently using contrastive learning over positive and negative document--query pairs} $(d^{+}, q)$ \textit{and} $(d^{-}, q)$\textit{, following the DPR framework} \citep{zhou2025optimizingretrievalragreinforced}\textit{.} For query $x$ and document $d$, the retrieval score $s_{xd}$ defines

-When reranking and generation share same representations, $p(y|x,d)$ depends on $s_{xd}$, allowing generator gradients to flow into the reranker.
-With shared embeddings $r=\sum_d \pi_d(s)z_d$ and a Straight-Through estimator for top-$k$, the gradient is